Maximal spreading of impacting viscoelastic droplets

 where $E_0$ is the initial kinetic energy, $\Delta E_\sigma$ is the change in surface energy, and $\Delta E_\mu$ is the overall energy lost by viscous dissipation; we assume that no kinetic energy remains at maximal spread.
 The term for elastic energy stored in the fluid, dictating the extent to which viscoelasticity alters the spreading event, is

-where $V_{\mu}$ is the sheared liquid volume, $\gamma$ is the radial strain, and $G$ is the fluid's time-dependent elastic modulus.
-Assuming a Maxwell fluid, $G$ may be expressed in terms of the spreading time $\tau_f$ as \citep{song_non-maxwellian_2023}
+where $V_{\mu}$ is the sheared liquid volume, $\gamma$ is the radial strain.
+Assuming a linear viscoelastic model, $G$, the fluid's time-dependent elastic modulus, may be expressed in terms of the spreading time $\tau_f$ as \citep{song_non-maxwellian_2023}